West Tennessee Healthcare Response to novel coronavirus (COVID-19)

 Jackson-Madison County General Hospital (JMCGH)

-Effective Saturday, January 16, 2021, Jackson-Madison County General Hospital will adhere to the hours and visitation policies described below for NON-COVID patients:
+Effective May 3, 2021, Jackson-Madison County General Hospital will adhere to the following revised policy:

 Virtual Visits – Zoom/FaceTime technology: